+0 Score change

 Hoffmann

 Frau Vasquez.
-HinSchG §15 requires that the report handler is independent.
-An anonymous reporter has no obligation to identify themselves — asking creates chilling effect.
-I am going to note this in our working papers as a process error.
-If the Bundesamt audits us later, they will see it.
-We should send a correction within the hour.
+HinSchG §15 requires an independent handler.
+An anonymous reporter has no duty to identify — asking creates a chilling effect.
+I'm noting this in the working papers as a process error.
+If the Bundesamt audits us, they'll see it.
+Correction within the hour.

 Day 7 · Consequence · Missed Deadline